-We are currently a defendant in income tax litigation brought by the Indian Director of Income Tax ("DIT") in the Supreme Court of India.
-The dispute arose in 1999 when the DIT asserted that we have a permanent establishment within the meaning of the Income Tax Treaty between the United States and the Republic of India and accordingly issued tax assessments for assessment years ending March 1998 and March 1999, and later issued further tax assessments for assessment years ending March 2000 through March 2006.
-The DIT has continued to issue further tax assessments for assessment years ending March 1998 through March 2006 and the Indian Commissioner of Income Tax Appeals returned a mixed verdict.
+We were a defendant in income tax litigation brought by the Indian Director of Income Tax ("DIT") in the Supreme Court of India.
+The dispute arose in 1999 when the DIT asserted that we have a permanent establishment within the meaning of the Income Tax Treaty between the United States and the Republic of India and accordingly issued tax assessments for assessment years ending March 1998 and March 2006.
+The DIT has continued to issue further tax assessments on a similar basis for subsequent years; however, the tax assessments for assessment years ending March 2007 and later are no longer material.
+We appealed the tax assessments for assessment years ending March 1998 through March 2006 and the Indian Commissioner of Income Tax Appeals returned a mixed verdict.
 We filed further appeals with the Income Tax Appellate Tribunal ("ITAT").
-The ITAT ruled in our favor on June 19, 2009 and July 10, 2009, stating that no income would be chargeable to tax for assessment years ending March 1998.
-The DIT has appealed the decision to the Delhi High Court, which found in our favor on July 19, 2010.
-The DIT has appealed the decision to the Supreme Court of India and our case is currently pending before that court.
-We have appealed the tax assessments for the assessment years ended March 2013 to March 2018 with the ITAT and no trial date has been set for these subsequent years.
+The ITAT ruled in our favor on June 19, 2009 and July 10, 2009, stating that no income would be chargeable to tax for assessment years ending March 1998 and March 1999, and from March 2000 through March 2006.
+The DIT appealed those decisions to the Delhi High Court, which found in our favor on July 19, 2010.
+The DIT has appealed the decision to the Supreme Court of India which upheld the Delhi High Court ruling on April 19, 2023.
+We have appealed the tax assessments for the assessment years ended March 2018 with the ITAT and no trial date has been set for these subsequent years.

 In addition, Sabre Asia Pacific Pte Ltd ("SAPPL") is currently a defendant in similar income tax litigation brought by the DIT.
 The dispute arose when the DIT asserted that SAPPL has a permanent establishment within the meaning of the Income Tax Treaty between Singapore and India and accordingly issued tax assessments for assessment years ending March 2000 through March 2005.
 SAPPL appealed the tax assessments, and the Indian Commissioner of Income Tax (Appeals) returned a mixed verdict.
 SAPPL filed further appeals with the ITAT.
 The ITAT ruled in SAPPL's favor, finding that no income would be chargeable to tax for assessment years ending March 2000 through March 2005.
-The DIT appealed those decisions to the Bombay High Court and our case is pending before that court.
-The DIT also assessed taxes on a similar basis plus some additional issues for assessment years ending March 2016 through March 2016 and March 2018 are pending before the ITAT or the High Court depending on the year.
+The DIT appealed those decisions to the Bombay High Court and our case is pending before that court; the High Court dismissed the case for assessment years ending March 2001 through March 2004.
+The DIT also assessed taxes on a similar basis plus some additional issues for assessment years ending March 2006 through March 2016 and March 2018 through March 2020 are pending before the ITAT or the High Court depending on the year.

-If the DIT were to fully prevail on every claim against us, including SAPPL and other group companies, we could be subject to taxes, interest and penalties of approximately \$50 million as of September 30, 2022.
+If the DIT were to fully prevail on every claim against us, including SAPPL and other group companies, we could be subject to taxes, interest and penalties of approximately \$18 million as of March 31, 2023.
 We intend to continue to aggressively defend against each of the foregoing claims.
 Although we do not believe that the outcome of the proceedings will result in a material impact on our business or financial condition, litigation is by its nature uncertain.
 We do not believe this outcome is more likely than not and therefore have not made any provisions or recorded any liability for the potential resolution of any of these claims.